 Start off by standing close to the bed or mat that will serve as your dog's place.
-Give him the command "place," and then use a treat to lure him onto his spot.
-As soon as all four feet are on the mat, praise your dog or click the clicker and give him a treat.
+Give the command "place," and then use a treat to lure the dog onto its spot.
+As soon as all four feet are on the mat, praise your dog or click the clicker and give it a treat.
 Repeat this several times.
 Most dogs will go to the bed or mat on command after a few short training sessions.

 Add the Down

-Now that your dog is consistently lying down on his mat after you give him the "place" command, you can increase the amount of time he spends on his mat or bed.
-To do this, slowly add a few seconds before he gets the treat after he responds to the command.
-Slowly add small increments of time between the time your dog responds correctly to the command and the time he gets a treat.
+Now that your dog is consistently lying down on its mat after you give the "place" command, you can increase the amount of time it spends there.
+To do this, slowly add a few seconds before offering the treat after it responds to the command.
+As you see progress, slowly add more small increments of time.

-If your dog makes a mistake and gets up from his place before you give him the treat, simply give him the "place" command again, and go back to the last point where your dog was successful.
-By slowly adding to the amount of time your dog stays in his place, you will soon be able to give him the command and have him stay in his place while you have dinner or watch a show.
+If your dog makes a mistake and gets up from its place before you give it the treat, give the "place" command again, and go back to the last point where your dog was successful.
+By slowly adding to the amount of time your dog stays in its place, you will soon be able to give the command and have it stay in its place while you go about whatever you were doing.

 Move to Other Rooms

-If you want to be able to use the "place" command in other rooms, wait until your dog has mastered the command in one place.
-Once he's done this, move his bed or mat into another room, and start the process again.
-Or if you prefer not to move his bed from room to room, pick a spot in each room that will serve as your dog's spot when you give him the "place" command.
+If you want to be able to use the "place" command in other rooms, then wait until your dog has mastered the command in one place.
+At that point, move the bed or mat into another room, and start the process again.
+Or if you prefer not to move the bed from room to room, pick a spot in each room that will serve as your dog's spot when you give the "place" command.

 Many dogs catch on quickly, and will immediately go to their bed or mat and lie down when you give the command in a new room.
 Other dogs will need to learn that the same behavior is expected in a new room, almost as if you haven't worked on this at all.
-If this is the case with your dog, start from the beginning by giving the command and luring him over to his mat.
-Then, simply follow the steps to teach him to lie down on his place.
-Again, wait until he's mastered the "place" command in the new room before you move onto the next room.
+If this is the case with your dog, start from the beginning.
+Give the command, lure the dog to the mat, and teach it to lie down just as you did in the previous room.
+Again, wait until your dog has mastered the "place" command in the new room before you move on to the next room.

 Most dogs learn this command fairly quickly.
-With just a few short training sessions, you should have a dog who finds his bed or mat on command.
+With just a few short training sessions, you should have a dog who finds its bed or mat on command.